2020 Virtual Workshop

 Purpose & Need

-There is a need to convene key interdisciplinary staff to evaluate low-cost, low-risk techniques that can be implemented across large scales to meet mesic habitat restoration goals.
-These workshops will discuss how to restore hydrologic processes that promote riparian resilience and mesic vegetation, identify opportunities for restoration, and examine how BDAs can be applied as a bioengineering technique to achieve SGI mesic habitat goals.
-Participants will gain knowledge and skills needed to design and implement appropriate low-cost practices and foster technology transfer within their respective work areas.
+There is a need to convene interdisciplinary staff to evaluate low-cost, low-risk techniques that can be scaled to meet mesic habitat restoration goals.
+Participants gained knowledge and skills needed to design and implement these practices.

 Instruction Team